 Brevity is to online content as frosting is to cake.
 And everybody knows you can’t have cake without frosting.

-Economy is essential to writing good online content.
+The best online content is most often brief and direct.
 Yet sometimes, especially with complex topics, it’s tempting to carry on.
 If you need to trim your content, here are a few ways to do it.

 1. Master Your Intro

 Many online users visit web pages to learn something.
-So don’t dance around the subject—get to the heart of your issue as quickly as possible.
-That means introducing your topic, then addressing the heart of the issue.
-Pronto.
+So don’t dance around the subject—get to the heart of your issue as fast as possible.
+No dilly dallying!

 Start with something eye-catching.
 Famous copywriter Joseph Sugarman recommends starting with a pithy sentence or even a single word.
 Whatever it is, it should compel the reader to read the next sentence, which should compel them to read the next, and so on until the end.